tajmone/hugo-book/README.md

 I chose not to share the original Word document in the repository due to the [potential leaks of personal information associated with MS Word files].
 For comparison between the AsciiDoc version and the original book, please refer to the [PDF version from the IF Archive].

+Having the chance and honour to consult directly the original author, I grabbed the opportunity to fix a few typos and propose some minor edits here and there, all of which were supervised and approved by [Kent Tessman] — all changes are listed in the [`CHANGES.md`][CHANGES.md] document, with links to the repository Issues were these changes were proposed, discussed and approved.

+None of these changes are significant beyond what might be part of an _Errata_, so this AsciiDoc port of _The Hugo Book_ still qualifies as the _first edition_, but was revised in January, 2020 with the author's supervision.

 ## AsciiDoc Sources